sawyerWeld/GameTheoryNotes/Week_11/problem_set_3.md

 To which agent will the VCG mechanism allocate the shoes?

-- The maximum sum utility comes from awarding both shoes to Y

-#### Somehow this is wrong?
+- The right shoe to X and the left shoe to Z.

 ### #9